tuanvnnt/project/describe.md

   - Bar chart of stock levels by item.
   - Table showing stock levels, markdown prices, and full prices.

-6Defect and Issue Tracking Report
+Defect and Issue Tracking Report

 - Purpose: Monitor issues and resolutions in logistics.
 - Metrics: